budDemant/CS370-Bravo/README.md

 ## Build Instructions
 > [!NOTE]
 > Must be in a virtual environment to use the `pyinstaller` command.
-See above for info
+See [Creating a Virtual Environment](#creating-a-virtual0environment) for info
 ```sh
 $ pyinstaller main.spec --noconfirm
 ```

-Using the above command will build the proper executable for your platform and place it in the `./dist` folder.
+Using the above command will build an executable for your platform and place it in the `./dist` folder.

 ---